The RICS retrofit standard.

 Why the standard is needed.

 The RICS Retrofit Standard is a professional guideline developed by the Royal Institution of Chartered Surveyors (RICS) to provide a robust framework for retrofitting existing buildings to improve their energy efficiency, sustainability, and overall performance.
-Retrofitting involves updating a building’s infrastructure, systems, and materials to reduce energy consumption, enhance environmental performance, and often improve occupant comfort.
+Retrofitting involves updating a building’s infrastructure, systems, and materials to reduce energy consumption, enhance environmental performance, and improve occupant comfort.

 The main goals of the RICS Retrofit Standard are to: